Excel IF AND Function (Table of Contents)

 If it is required that we include the peripheral values (100 and 50), then we will need to make use of greater than or equal to (>=) operator and the less than or equal to an operator (<=):

 =IF(AND(B2>=50, B2<=100), “X”, “”)

-Now moving on, in order to process other kinds of peripheral values without having to change the formula, we will input the maximum and minimum numbers in two different cells and the provide the reference to those cells in our formula.
+Moving on, to process other kinds of peripheral values without having to change the formula, we will input the maximum and minimum numbers in two different cells and provide the reference to those cells in our formula.
 To make the formula function appropriately for all the rows, make sure to utilize absolute references for the peripheral cells ($F$1 and $F$2 in this case):

-Now we will apply formula in cell C2.
+Now we will apply the formula in cell C2.

 =IF(AND(B2>=$F$1, B2<=$F$2), “X”, “”)